Bryan8x8/rshell2/README.md

 Bugs:

-	- echo '\n' wll not result in a space
+	- echo '\n' will result in a space in rshell, while if I run this command in the terminal I receive a \n